Tuesday, September 11, 2007

 So the teachers, passionate about wanting to see this education system in the world and the vision of what could be, volunteered to donate over $50,000 in salaries and hours to help reduce the deficit.
 This is very significant, especially since most were already working only part time and making, well, almost nothing.
 It's truly a labor of love.

+At this point, to make this extraordinary, special school have a secure future, we need to raise funds.
 Every little bit helps, so don't be shy about donating even a small amount.
 Thank you so much!

 Oh, and my lampwork stuff is still in boxes.
 I hope to be able to unpack it soon. :-)